-In connection with Mr. Skidmore's retirement from CHS on December 31, 2019, we entered into the Letter Agreement with Mr. Skidmore.
-The Letter Agreement, as well as the payments to which Mr. Skidmore will be entitled thereunder in connection with his retirement, are described below under "Post Employment."
+In connection with Mr. Skidmore's retirement from CHS on December 31, 2019, we entered into the Skidmore Letter Agreement with Mr. Skidmore.
+The Skidmore Letter Agreement, as well as the payments to which Mr. Skidmore was entitled to thereunder in connection with his retirement, are described below under "Post Employment."